Education & Advocacy

 The Living Smarter Series

 This educational series by the Education & Advocacy Committee is held quarterly.
 Below is a preview of upcoming topics.
+Due to COVID restrictions we are restructuring the programs.

 2nd Quarter.
 Home Care, Medical and Non-Medical